Bo-Yuan-Huang/Bo-Yuan-Huang.github.io/index.md

 ![profile-pic](img/Huang-Bo-Yuan-Profile-Pic.png)

-I am a PhD candidate in the Department of Electrical Engineering at Princeton University working with Prof. [Sharad Malik](https://www.princeton.edu/~sharad/).
+I am a Ph.D. candidate in the Department of Electrical Engineering at Princeton University, working with Prof. [Sharad Malik](https://www.princeton.edu/~sharad/).
-My research interest is applying formal methods in accelerator-rich computing platforms, especially software/hardware co-verification and co-synthesis.
+My research focuses on applying formal methods in accelerator-rich computing platforms, especially software/hardware co-verification and co-synthesis.
-I am also interested in security related system verification.
+I also work on security verification of systems in practical scales targeting vulnerabilities spanning across the software and hardware boundary.
-My current focus is instruction-level abstraction based SoC firmware synthesis.
+My current focus is automatic firmware/driver synthesis for ML/Crypto accelerators.

 Before coming to Princeton, I received my BS in Electrical Engineering from National Taiwan University.